-The dropdown for the target table includes an entry labelled "(Create new table)".
+The drop down for the target table includes an entry labeled "(Create new table)".
 For details on how to create a new table during the copy process please refer to the advanced tasks section.

 After source and target connection are established you can specify the tables and define the column mapping between the tables.

 To copy a single table select the source and target table in the dropdowns (which are filled as soon as the connection is established)

 After both tables are selected, the middle part of the window will display the available columns from the source and target table.
 This grid display represents the column mapping between source and target table.

 Each row in the display maps a source column to a target column.
 Initially the DataPumper

 tries to match those columns which have the same name and data type.
 If no match is found